-Oxfam and the Tax Justice Network are joining together to launch a tax justice and human rights essay competition for legal students and professionals.
-With tax justice rising up the human rights agenda, we want to hear your ideas on how human rights law can be used in the fight against tax dodging.
+Oxfam and the Tax Justice Network have joined together to launch a tax justice and human rights essay competition for legal students and professionals.
+With tax justice rising up the human rights agenda, we wanted to hear your ideas on how human rights law can be used in the fight against tax dodging.

 Tax justice is a human rights issue